This post was first published on November 14, 2022, and was updated on April 3, 2023.

 So is it a good idea to buy a home during a recession?
 Let’s investigate whether you should take the plunge, or if it’s better to wait.

 What’s happening with the housing market?
-Are we in a recession now?

 What are the advantages of buying a home during a recession?